 regimen-related toxicity and acute graft vs. host disease; defining a

 therapeutic window for IVBuCy2 in chronic myelogenous leukemia.
 Biology of Blood and Marrow Transplantation,

 approaches to phase II trials in diseases with multiple subtypes.
 Statistics in Medicine, 22: 763-780, 2003

 Comparison of 100-day mortality rates

-myelogenous leukemia: Bayesian sensitivity analyses of confounded treatment and
+chronic myelogenous leukemia: Bayesian sensitivity analyses of confounded

 Dose-finding based on multiple